 The Corporation's Finance division manages interest rate risk by forecasting and assessing actual cash flow requirements on an ongoing basis and securing fixed rate debt [hedges] for financing of long-term projects.
-On an ongoing basis, the Corporation is exposed to interest rate risk through its line of credit, which is subject to interest charges at prime less 0.55% and charges a standby fee on the daily unadvanced portion of the credit facility at a rate of 0.09%.
-Fluctuations in the prime rate by plus or minus 1% could impact the Corporation's annual net profit by an amount of \$321 [2019 - \$126] based on the line of credit balance as at March 31, 2020.
+On an ongoing basis, the Corporation is exposed to interest rate risk through its line of credit, which is subject to interest charges at prime less 0.55% and charges a standby fee on the daily unadvanced portion of the credit facility at a rate of 0.1%.
+The Corporation does not have an amount drawn on its line of credit as of March 31, 2021.